aschriner/kafka-hunger-artist/README.md

 We'll build a messaging application together.

 ## Setup
+Assumptions:
+ - you have access to a running Kafka instance (we're using heroku) with 2 topics: `human-messages` and `alerts`
+ - you have access to the .env file for heroku kafka creds
+ - you have python3 and virtualenvwrapper installed

 1. git clone this repo
 2. `mkvirtualenv kafka_testing -p python3`
 3. `setvirtualenvproject $VIRTUAL_ENV .`
 4. `pip install -r requirements.txt`
-5. get a copy of the .env file and put it in the root dir for this project
+5. get a copy of the .env file for Kafka creds and put it in the root dir for this project
 6. `echo "source .env" >> $VIRTUAL_ENV/bin/postactivate`

 Ready to rock!